hyanan16/TrustLLM/README.md

 - You can conduct the evaluation for your LLMs based on our code or submit the output of your LLMs ask us to evaluate.

-- However, please note that we will mark the source of the evaluation ways for your LLM on the leaderboard (by us or by yourself).
+- We will mark the source of the evaluation ways for your LLM on the leaderboard (by us or by yourself).

 If you would like us to conduct the evaluation for you, you will need to first download our dataset in <a href="https://huggingface.co/datasets/TrustLLM/TrustLLM-dataset" target="_blank">huggingface</a>.
 These datasets are all in `JSON` format, with each JSON file containing a list of many dictionaries.
 Each dictionary has a fixed key `prompt`.
 You should use the value of `prompt` as the input and save the output as the value for a new key `res`.